 | Primary focus | Request logging, cost analytics, prompt management |

-| Strengths | Clean UI, good historical data, wide model support |
+| Strengths | Clean UI, solid historical data, wide model support |

-| Limitations | No active development, no PHP ecosystem support, no hard budget caps, no multi-tenant billing |
+| Limitations | No evidence of active development post-acquisition; no hard budget caps; no multi-tenant billing |

 | Verdict | Existing customers: fine to stay.
 New customers: choose an actively maintained tool. |